leplusorg/openid-connect-provider-debugger/README.md

-[Sigstore](https://docs.sigstore.dev) is trying to improve supply chain security by allowing you to verify the origin of an artifcat.
+[Sigstore](https://docs.sigstore.dev) is trying to improve supply chain security by allowing you to verify the origin of an artifact.
 You can verify that the image that you use was actually produced by this repository.
-This means that if you verify the signature of the Docker image, you can trust the integrity of the whole supply chain from code source, to CI/CD build, to distribution on Maven Central or whever you got the image from.
+This means that if you verify the signature of the Docker image, you can trust the integrity of the whole supply chain from code source, to CI/CD build, to distribution on Maven Central or wherever you got the image from.

 You can use the following command to verify the latest image using its sigstore signature attestation: